CEE-4540/python-tutorial-juandirection/AguaClara Water Treatment Plant Design/Cheat Sheets/Flow_Control_and_Measurement.md

 **This is the form of the energy equation that you will see over and over again in CEE 4540.** To summarize, the main difference between the Bernoulli equation and the energy equation for the purposes of this class is energy loss.
 The energy equation accounts for the fluid's loss of energy over time while the Bernoulli equation does not.
 So how can the fluid lose energy?

 ### 1.2) Head Loss
-**Head loss** is a term that is ubiquitous in both this class and fluid mechanics in general.
+**Head loss**, $h_L$ is a term that is ubiquitous in both this class and fluid mechanics in general.
 Its definition is exactly as it sounds: it refers to the loss of energy of a fluid as it flows through time and space.
-There are two components to head loss: major losses and minor losses.
+There are two components to head loss: major losses, $h_f$ and minor losses $h_e$ such that $h_L = h_f + h_e$.

 #### Major Losses
-These losses are the result of friction between the fluid and the surface over which the fluid is flowing.
+These losses are the result of friction between the fluid and the surface over which the fluid is flowing, defined as [shear](https://en.wikipedia.org/wiki/Shear_force "Shear wikipedia").
 For the purposes of this class, we will only deal with major losses in pipes.
 However, it is helpful to consider the following example when trying to understand major losses: imagine, as you have so often in physics class, pushing a large box across the ground.
 Friction is what resists your efforts to push the box, and the farther you push the box, the more energy you expend pushing against friction.
 The same is true for water moving through a pipe, where water is the box to be moved, the pipe is the floor that provides the friction, and the major losses of the water is analogous to the energy you expend pushing the box.

 Fortunately for us, Henry Darcy and Julius Weisbach came up with a handy equation to determine the major losses in a pipe _under both [**laminar**](https://en.wikipedia.org/wiki/Laminar_flow "Laminar flow wikipedia") and [**turbulent**](https://en.wikipedia.org/wiki/Turbulence "Turbulent flow wikipedia") flow_.
 Their equation is logically but unoriginally named the [**Darcy-Weisbach equation**](https://en.wikipedia.org/wiki/Darcy%E2%80%93Weisbach_equation "Darcy-Weisbach wikipedia"):